newbrains1/GEMINUS/README.md

 ## Getting Started

-First, clone this repository and set up the required environment by running the commands below.
+Clone this repository and set up the required environment by running the commands below.

 ```bash
 # Step 1: Clone the Repository